bergmannjg/WikitextTemplateParser/src/ResultsViewer/readme.md

 # Comparison Results

-Viewer for the results of the wikitext db-data comparison.
+Web app to view the results of the wikitext db-data comparison.